All Episodes

 Not in the United States.

-So here in the United States for the last 55 years, we have used for the Mass, for the for the mainstream Novus Ordo Mass, we have used something called the New American Bible, and it's gone through several of uh revisions.
+So here in the United States, for the last 55 years, we have used for the Mass, for the mainstream Novus Ordo Mass, we have used something called the New American Bible, and it's gone through several revisions.

 And there are reasons for that.

-Um they get copyright revenue out of it and so forth, and they and they also um understandably want everyone to be on the same page reading the same translation at mass.
+And they also understandably want everyone to be on the same page reading the same translation at Mass.

-That is now going through a revision uh that will be that that will be there will be yet another revision of the NAB, the New American Bible, that we'll be reading at Mass.
+That is now going through a revision that will be, that will be, there will be yet another revision of the NAB, the New American Bible, that we'll be reading at Mass.

 And it does raise a question.

-Like the same people that gave the imprimatur for this NRSV updated edition where they gay washed those two verses in the New Testament, presumably are the same people that are going to be signing off on the New American Bible.
+Like the same people that gave the imprimater for this NRSB updated edition where they gay washed those two verses in the New Testament, presumably are the same people that are going to be signing off on the New American Bible.

 We know the names of some of those scholars, and they're very solid people.

-Um, but it does raise a question like what can we expect from that edition of the New American Bible that we will be um hearing at Mass.
+But it does raise a question: like, what can we expect from that edition of the New American Bible that we will be hearing at Mass?

-If they signed off on the NRSV updated edition, and I was hoping they'd require the translators to fix that one word.
+If they signed off on the NRSV updated edition, and I was hoping they'd require the translators to fix that one word, if they did not require that, what are we going to be getting in the translation at Mass in a couple of years?

 ben harnwell

-Um look, that's a point here that you've been you've been on this really since 2022, right?
+Look, that's a point here that you've been on this really since 2022, right?

-This this but you've been writing about this um for the last three years, following every single development.
+You've been writing about this for the last three years, following every single development.

-This is nothing that's just come out of um of of the blue.
+This is not something that's just come out of the blue.

-Um the director of the N R S V UE is Catholic.
+The director of the NRSV UE is Catholic.

-Um, And yet it was the Protestants, Robert Gagnon, as you were saying, who was who did most of the work on social media trying to get the um to get the the authentic the traditional at least something pertaining to the traditional sense of the word continued.
+And yet it was the Protestants, Robert Gagnon, as you were saying, who did most of the work on social media trying to get the authentic, the traditional, at least something pertaining to the traditional sense of the word continued.

-The pushing through of this between Catholics and Protestants with regards to scriptural analysis going forwards.
+How will this, does this have ecumenical implications, the pushing through of this between Catholics and Protestants with regards to scriptural analysis going forward?

 peter wolfgang

-It's the Bible that everybody uh in that world sort of looks to.
+It's the Bible that everybody in that world sort of looks to.

-And actually, I must say, I'd love to see the Catholics in in our world that are famous for um enlightening all of us as to the Bible.
+And actually, I must say, I'd love to see the Catholics in our world that are famous for enlightening all of us as to the Bible.

-I'm talking about faithful good uh Catholic groups like Ascension Press and you know the famous Father Mike Schmidt with his uh Bible in a year and Jeff Cavins and Scott Hahn and St. Paul's Center for Biblical Theology and Augustine Institute.
+I'm talking about faithful, good Catholic groups like Ascension Press and the famous Father Mike Schmitz with his Bible in a year and Jeff Cavins and Scott Hahn and St. Paul's Center for Biblical Theology and Augustine Institute.

 We could go on forever.